kubeshop/kusk-gateway-dashboard/README.md

 npm run start
 ```

-You should be able to access it on [http://localhost:3000](http://localhost:3000).
+It should be able to be accessed on [http://localhost:3000](http://localhost:3000).

 ### API server endpoint